 TIME OF YEAR OFFERED.
-Flexible start dates throughout the year.
+Flexible start dates throughout the year, excluding December.

 PRIOR APPROVAL (FROM DEPARTMENT REQUIRED) AND ELIGIBILITY.

 - Offered primarily to medical students with an Army obligation (HPSP and USUHS)

-- All students (except USUHS and University of Hawaii) will apply for a clerkship utilizing the form entitled “ Request for Approval of Clinical Clerkship Training.”
+- All students (except USUHS and University of Hawaii) will apply using Clerkship Application form.